Yes, you can paint on unstretched canvas. I will show you:

 When I’m finished with my painting, it’s dry, and I like it well enough that I didn’t throw it in the trash, then it’s time to get it ready to frame.
 At this point I can make it just about any size I want by cutting off the parts I don’t want IF I’m planning on glueing it to a support.
 Just remember to leave that 1/4″ that’ll be covered by the edge of the frame.

-I use YES! paste, which I bought at the local art supply store, and brown masonite-type material I bought at ACE Hardware.
+I use YES! paste and brown MDF sheets.
 I think you could use foamcore or similar materials but you probably want them to be archival or acid-free.
 One disadvantage to using such a rigid support is that you have to have a way to cut it (a saw).

 I use a brush and put the glue on the backside of my painting, then stick it on the support.
-I use a beater (roller type) to make sure there are no air bubbles and the canvas is flat.
+I use a brayer (roller type) to make sure there are no air bubbles and the canvas is flat.
 This YES! paste is very thick though and I had to add some water to get it thin enough to spread.
-There are other pastes that will work too, this is just the one the art store had.
+The YES! paste is a great product and has many other applications around the house.

 After the canvas is glued to the support, I would wait a few days and then varnish the painting, then take it to the framer when the varnish is dry.